stratum-mining/stratum/README.md

 TODO: more info

 #### 2.1.2.1 `protocols/v2/binary-sv2`
-Under `binary-sv2` are three crates (`binary-sv2`, `no-serde-sv2`, and `serde-sv2`) that are
+Under `binary-sv2` are five crates (`binary-sv2`, `serde-sv2`, `no-serde-sv2`,
-contain Sv2 data types binary mappings.
+`no-serde-sv2/codec`, `no-serde-sv2/derive_codec`) that are contain Sv2 data types binary mappings.
+However, only `procotols/v2/binary-sv2/binary-sv2` is used by the user, the remaining are for internal use only, therefore only `procotols/v2/binary-sv2/binary-sv2` is discussed here.

-It exports an API that allows the serialization and deserialization of the Sv2 primitive data types.
+Exports an API that allows the serialization and deserialization of the Sv2 primitive data types.
 It also exports two procedural macros, `Encodable` and `Decodable`, that, when applied to a struct, make it serializable/deserializable to/from the Sv2 binary format.